---

 Now that you have a low-latency API with real-time dashboard metrics, you're ready to create the visualization layer using Next.js and Tremor.
 These two tools provide a scalable and responsive interface that integrate with Tinybird's APIs to display data dynamically.
 Plus, they look great.

-In your terminal, create a folder call `app` and inside it create your Next.js app with this command.
-In this tutorial you'll use plain JavaScript files and Tailwind CSS:
+In your terminal, create a folder called `app` and create your Next.js app inside it with this command.
+This tutorial uses plain JavaScript files and Tailwind CSS:

 ```shell {% title="Create a Next app" %}